-|Get A .COM Domain Name For Only $4.99|
+|Get A .COM For Only $11.99

 GoDaddy is one of the world’s largest “web services” companies.
 Although they were founded as a domain registrar, they provide a whole range of services from web hosting to website builders to accounting to email to digital storage to online security and much more.

 Over the years, you’ve probably seen GoDaddy’s Super Bowl commercials, GoDaddy girls all around the Internet, or their “Helping Small Business” commercials.
 They have brand recognition, if nothing else.

 With the popularity of WordPress websites, GoDaddy has made a big push for its “WordPress Hosting” product.